soCzech/GenHowTo/evaluation/README.md

    - We used 10% of the train set as a validation set to select the best hyperparameters `C` and `max_iter`.
      - We considered `C` of `1e-07`, `5e-07`, `1e-06`, `1e-05`, and `1e-04`
      - We considered `max_iter` of `25`, `100`, and `250`
-   - The accuracy is evaluated separately for the final states and actions.